 The PNC Financial Services Group (NYSE:PNC)

-PNC has boosted its annual dividend payout over the last nine consecutive years since the 2008 financial crisis.
-During that period, the annual dividend payout amount advanced more than 11-fold, or increased at an average growth rate of more than 30% per year.
+PNC has boosted its annual dividend payout over the last ten consecutive years since the 2008 financial crisis.
+During that period, the annual dividend payout amount advanced more than 11-fold, or increased at an average growth rate of nearly 30% per year.